paxdotdev/pax/README.md

 It is in event handlers that you will normally change property values (e.g. `self.red_amount.set(/*new value*/)`, where `self.red_amount` is referenced in the Expression example above.)

 Pax includes a number of built-in lifecycle events like `pre_render` and user interaction events like `on_click` and `on_tap`.

-#### Declarative and designable

-At first glance, Pax templates look quite a bit like familiar templating languages like React/JSX.

-On closer inspection, you may notice a key distinction: _Pax's templates are not evaluated within a closure_ — they are declared statically and evaluated entirely at compile time.
-Symbols in expressions that refer to a component's properties, like `color=@self.active_bg_color`, are handled via special runtime lookups in the expression vtable — again, specifically _not_ a reference to some `self` in the scope of some closure.

-Because the template is evaluated entirely at compile-time, the template is exactly what it is described to be in the code — or in other words, it is both _code_ and _data_, in the same sense as Lisp.
-Expressions themselves, given their functional constraints, are roughly equivalent to formulas in spreadsheets: declarative, easy to isolate, easy to hack.

-The reason _all of that_ matters is because Pax was **designed to be designed** — in the sense of "design tools" that can read and write Pax code as a comprehensive description of any visual content, document, or scene.

 ## Current status & support